GaneshKrishnanb/Selenium_Projects/README.md

 # Selenium_Projects

-I have written a script to automate the add to cart action in a practice website.
-I have added multiple items to cart.
+I have written scripts to automate various manual actions which we perform in the browsers using selenium webdriver.